- Our Work

 Having your RevOps team build reports and manage the information passed back and forth will give an unbiased lens to those reports and help your entire company reach their goals together.

 Integrations and Data

 All of those teams will most likely be referring to your CRM for shared data.
 For us, our CRM is our single source of truth.
-Everything that we use to speak to prospects from marketing to sales to long term customer service gets tracked and logged inside of our CRM.
+Everything that we use to speak to prospects, from marketing to sales to long term customer service, gets tracked and logged inside our CRM.

 But all of those platforms and tools won’t magically connect themselves, and sometimes integrations need to be manually set up.
 Integrations also often need to be maintained or updated.
 Putting this type of task on your marketing or sales team members the first time won’t be a long-term solution.
 What if the connected platforms update or break and need fixed, then who is responsible?